 For $\K > 1$ and $\B \le \B^*$, $\brvq$ satisfies the following equation

 where

 For $\K > 1$ and $\B > \B^*$,

-\end{corollary} The derivation is shown in the Appendix.
+\end{corollary} The proof is shown in the Appendix.

 We can also derive the SINR when the interfering signatures are orthogonal.
-Substituting the corresponding eigenvalue distribution \eqref{gBs} into \eqref{ilS} and simplifying give the following result. \begin{theorem} For orthogonal set of interfering signature with $0< \K < 1$ and equal power allocation, the large system SINR $\brvq$ is the solution of the following fixed-point equation
+Substituting the corresponding eigenvalue distribution \eqref{gBs} into \eqref{ilS} and simplifying give the following result. \begin{theorem} For an orthogonal set of interfering signatures with $0< \K < 1$ and equal power allocation, the large system SINR $\brvq$ is the solution of the following fixed-point equation

 \end{theorem} For a system with heavy load ($\K \approx 1$), we have